 After a period out of the game after leaving QPR in 2015, citing a knee injury (with a brief two match spell in charge of Jordan), he’s been announced as the new manager of Birmingham City.
 The sound of jubilation in the transfer deadline day section of the Sky Sports News offices could be heard across the country.

-The king of the wheeler dealers (though don't say that to his face) has been one of the major characters in English football management ever since taking over at Bournemouth way back in 1983 and there's a distinct possibility that this will be the last we see of him prowling the touchline, or describing how 'the boy is a triffic trainer' through the window of his Range Rover on Sky Sports News.
+The king of the wheeler dealers (though don't say that to his face) has been one of the major characters in English football management ever since taking over at Bournemouth way back in 1983 and frankly we can’t wait to see him describing how 'the boy is a triffic trainer' through the window of his Range Rover in a few months’ time.